Written by Beverley Lennon

 – Depart from Pasar Senen Station, and arrive at Lempuyangan Station (about a 7-hour ride)

-This story would not have been possible without the support of Indonesia Tourism Board.
-For more information, check out Yogyakartaโs official website.
+This post is made possible by Indonesia Tourism Board.
+For more information, check out Yogyakarta’s official website.

 1. Addictive chicken noodles cooked in secret sauce! – Mie Ayam Bu Tumini